Skip to main content

 Email

-We’ve also worked closely with our partner, Healthinote, to enrich the information that you can send to patients via email.
+We’ve worked closely with our partner, Healthinote, to enrich the information that you can send to patients via email.
 With our Healthinote search bar, you can search from a bank of trusted and reliable self-help information and videos, such as those provided by the NHS and HCI Digital, to send to patients.

 SMS (text message)

 Sending your patient an SMS (text message) is perfect for patients who need a quick response.
+As with email, 2-way messaging can also be enabled for SMS communication and you will be able to create SMS templates both on an individual level as well as across the Practice.

 Audio call (click to call telephony, through the internet)